tarwn/lessthandot-hugo/blogs/content/posts/2008-09-23-sql-server-2008-cumulative-update-1-is-a.md

 You cannot view calculated members in an Excel 2007 pivot table that references an OLAP table in SQL Server 2005 Analysis Services Service Pack 2 or in SQL Server 2008 Analysis Services

-Error message when you run an MDX query in SQL Server 2008 Analysis Services: “The MDX function failed because the coordinate for the &#8216;<AttributeName>' attribute contains a set”
+Error message when you run an MDX query in SQL Server 2008 Analysis Services: “The MDX function failed because the coordinate for the '<AttributeName>' attribute contains a set”

 Error message when you update a table at the subscriber in a transactional replication in SQL Server 2005: “Updateable Subscriptions: Rows do not match between Publisher and Subscriber”